LangdonEcho/LangdonsReadME-Generator/src/README.md

-<h1 align="center">Langdons Employee tracker 👋</h1>
+<h1 align="center">Langdon's tech-blog 👋</h1>

 ## Description
-🔍 to help busy workplaces keep better track of employees.
+🔍 the purpose of this project is to encapsulate everything

 ## Table of Contents
 - [Description](#description)